-If you’ve been arrested on a charge of drunk driving, contact Beverly Hills, California, DUI defense attorney Jonathan Franklin today to schedule a free consultation.
+If you’ve been arrested on a charge of drunk driving, contact Beverly Hills DUI Lawyer Jonathan Franklin today to schedule a free consultation.

 California DUI Penalties for Repeat and Felony DUI Offenders

 - First time DUI: fines between $390 and $1,000; a possible jail sentence up to 48 hours; driver’s license suspension of up to 4 months; if under the age of 21, your license will be suspended for a year; 3 to 6 months in DUI school; the court may order the installation of an ignition interlock device; community service may be required if a plea bargain is offered.